Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 Given a nonzero finite reduced $k$-algebra $k'=\prod_{i=1}^s k'_i$, let us call a $k'$-group $G'$ \textit{primitive} if each fiber $G'_{k'_i}$ is absolutely pseudo-simple and either semisimple simply connected or basic exotic pseudo-reductive.
 If a pseudo-reductive group $G$ over $k$ is commutative, or is noncommutative and can be constructed via the method of Example \ref{exmppsredpres}, where the $k'$-group $G'$ is primitive, then we say this group is a \textit{generalized standard pseudo-reductive group} and call $(G', k'/k, T', C)$ a \textit{generalized standard presentation} adapted to the pair $(G, T)$.
 Note that our definition here agrees with \cite[Def.\ 10.1.9]{CGP15} and not \cite[Def.\ 9.1.7]{CP15} (the difference is in the notion of ``primitive pairs''), as was more convenient for our purposes. \end{defn}

 Let $G$ be a pseudo-reductive group over $k$.
 If $\mathrm{char}(k) = 2$, then assume that $[k : k^2]\leq 2$ and that $G_{k_s}$ has a reduced root system (which is always true if $\mathrm{char}(k)\neq 2$).
-The group $G$ is general standard (and is standard whenever no fibers of $G'$ in some generalized presentation of $G$ are basic exotic) by \cite[Thm.\ 10.2.1(2), Prop.\ 10.2.4]{CGP15}.
+The group $G$ is generalized standard (and is standard when, in some generalized presentation of $G$, no fibers of $G'$ are basic exotic) by \cite[Thm.\ 10.2.1(2), Prop.\ 10.2.4]{CGP15}.
 We will recall the developments in the nonreduced case in the next subsection, and precisely formulate the required structure theorems there.
 Meanwhile, we focus on the uniqueness of generalized standard presentations, as it is crucial to our work with global representability of bands:

 \begin{thm} Let $G$ be a noncommutative generalized standard pseudo-reductive group over $k$.
 The following properties hold: \begin{enumerate}[(a)] \item Let $T\subseteq G$ be a maximal torus and $(G', k'/k, T', C)$ a generalized standard presentation adapted to the pair $(G, T)$.
 Given an isomorphism $f : G_0\rightarrow G$ with $T_0\coloneqq f^{-1}(T)$ and a generalized standard presentation $(G'_0, k'_0/k, T'_0, C_0)$ which is adapted to the pair $(G_0, T_0)$, the isomorphism defined by the following composition